technative-amsgroup/DFMEA-LLM-Enhanced/README.md

 ## Accessing the Documentation Online

-The documentation for Chat2IA is hosted on ReadTheDocs.
-You can access it online by following this [link](https://gia-llm.readthedocs.io/en/latest/).
+The documentation for DFMEA WITH LLMs is hosted on ReadTheDocs.
+You can access it online by following this [link](https://fmea-llm-enhanced.readthedocs.io/en/latest/).
 Feel free to explore and learn more about the project.